On Learning Discrete-Time Fractional-Order Dynamical Systems: Introduction

 \section{Introduction}

-System identification is the problem of estimating the parameters of a dynamical system given an input-output time series of the trajectories that have been generated by the former.
+Learning a model (or system identification) is the problem of estimating the parameters of a dynamical system given an input-output time series of the trajectories that have been generated by the former.
 In many problem settings in control theory, time series analysis, reinforcement learning, and econometrics, estimating the parameters of a system from its \mbox{input-output} behavior is an important problem, especially in the absence of analytical tools to find the underlying dynamics.
 Extensive attention has been paid to the topic, with~\cite{ljung1999sysid} and~\cite{soderstrom1988system} being comprehensive references on the same.

-In spite of the fact that identifying the parameters of a dynamical system occupies a place of great importance in time series analysis, machine learning, control theory, and robotics, there is an acute dearth of sample complexity analyses for the system identification process, the former being a measure of the number of training samples needed in order to successfully learn a target function~\cite{vapnik1998}.
-The needs of today's world ask for the design of robust and \mbox{high-performance} control systems, and, in that regard, accurate sample complexity bounds for learning system parameters would be indispensable.
-Moreover, the sample complexity bounds should be \emph{sharp}, in that they do not \emph{overestimate} the number of training samples required to learn the dynamical system at hand because time series measurements can often be expensive and difficult to collect.

-The problem of optimally exciting a dynamical system in order to identify its parameters has received plenty of attention classically and in recent years~\cite{mehra1976synthesis,goodwin1977dynamic,jansson2005input,gevers2009identification,manchester2010input,hagg2013robust}.
-Even more so, of late, there has been a renewed interest in investigating finite-sample guarantees for problems in classical system identification and control theory from the lens of statistical learning theory.
+Lately, there has been a renewed interest in investigating finite-sample guarantees for problems in classical system identification and control theory from the lens of statistical learning theory.
 On the one hand, significant work has been done on developing finite-time regret guarantees for the linear-quadratic regulator when the latter is trying to control a system with unknown dynamics~\cite{abbasi2011regret,dean2018regret,dean2019sample,dean2019safely,mania2019certainty,cohen2019learning}.
-Alternatively, finite-sample guarantees have also been derived in the context of high probability bounds with respect to the norm of the estimation error of the system's parameters in a wide variety of problem settings~\cite{tu2017non,faradonbeh2018finite,hazan2018spectral,hardt2018gradient,sarkar2019near,sarkar2021finite,oymak2019non,tsiamis2019finite,simchowitz2018learning,simchowitz2019learning,wagenmaker2020active,jedra2019sample,jedra2020finite,zheng2021non}.
+Alternatively, \mbox{finite-sample} guarantees have also been derived in the context of high probability bounds with respect to the norm of the estimation error of the system's parameters in a wide variety of problem settings~\cite{tu2017non,faradonbeh2018finite,hazan2018spectral,hardt2018gradient,sarkar2019near,sarkar2021finite,oymak2019non,tsiamis2019finite,simchowitz2018learning,simchowitz2019learning,wagenmaker2020active,jedra2019sample,jedra2020finite,zheng2021non}.